 Wrongful death claims can be brought by the spouse, parents, and/or children (either by blood or adoption) of the victim, and are often accompanied by what’s called a “survivor claim.”
 This is essentially the decedent’s personal injury claim that he/she would have been able to bring had he/she survived.
-Instead of letting the defendant avoid what would have been a valid personal injury claim simply because the victim died, the claim is transferred to the family.
+Instead of letting the defendant avoid what would have been a valid personal injury claim simply because the victim died from their injuries, the claim is transferred to the family.

 While the statute of limitations in Texas expires two years after the date of the victim’s death, it’s strongly advised that you begin your claim as soon as possible.
 If a wrongful death claim is not brought by the beneficiaries within three months, only the executor or administrator of the estate is permitted to file a claim.

 The Lone Star State is unique when it comes to on-the-job accidents.
 Contrary to popular belief, not every work accident in Texas is covered by workers’ compensation.